cesaraustralia/DynamicGrids.jl/README.md

 output = ArrayOutput(init, 10)
 ```

-The `REPLOutput` is a `GraphicOutput` that can be useful for checking a
+The `REPLOutput` shown above is an inbuilt `GraphicOutput` that can be useful for checking a
 simulation when working in a terminal or over ssh:

 ```julia